 Highlights of this unique, expertly-guided, high altitude, point-to-point gravel tour around the Sierra Nevada mountains include:

-• Staying in hidden white villages, where time stands still
+• Staying in hidden white villages, where time stands still and the stars shine brightly in deep, rural darkness.

-• The jewel in the crown: conquering the other-worldly Veleta Pass, at 3269 metres above sea level
+• The jewel in the crown: conquering the other-worldly Veleta Pass, at 3269 metres above sea level.

-• Riding into the captivating city of Granada, beneath the Moorish Alhambra palace
+• Riding into the captivating city of Granada, beneath the Moorish Alhambra palace.

-• While you’re riding, we take care of everything else
+• While you’re riding, we take care of everything else.

 The Route & The Riding